kcdstoragews/lab/README.md

 kubectl get resourcequota -n control
 ```

-Nice they are there but what do they do?
-Let's have closer look:
+Nice, they are there - but what do they do?
+Let's take a closer look:

 ```console
 kubectl describe quota pvc-count-limit -n control